 And I really do love California.
 Its VIBES SPEAK to me.
 It's a good place to be bored.

-I went to an antique store with Autumn and Arrow and got a lot of nice old photos and postcards.
+Autumn and Arrow and got a lot of nice old photos and postcards.
 I couldn't believe this one a soldier or nurse wrote, or that it ended up in an antique store somewhere:

 I wish I knew shorthand.